 MediaServer devices are used in conjunction with one or more MediaRenderer devices to allow a control point to discover entertainment (AV) content (for example, video, music, images, etc) on the MediaServer and to render that content on any appropriate MediaRenderer within the home network.
 In general terms, the process begins with the control points discovering MediaServer and MediaRenderer devices within the home network.
 The control point interacts with a MediaServer(s) to locate a desired piece of content (for example, a movie, a song, a playlist, a photo album, etc).
 After the content has been identified, the control point needs to identify a common transfer protocol and data format that can be used to transfer the content from the MediaServer to the desired MediaRenderer.
-After these transfer parameters have been established, the control point controls the flow of the content (for example, avtransport::Play(), avtransport::Play(), avtransport::Stop(), avtransport::Play(), avtransport::Play(), avtransport::Stop(), avtransport::Play(), <a href="https://www.avtransport::Stop(), avtransport::Play(), avtransport::Play(), avtransport::Stop(), <a href="https://ww transfer protocol other than UPnP.
+After these transfer parameters have been established, the control point controls the flow of the content (for example, AVTransport::Play(), AVTransport::Pause(), AVTransport::Stop(), AVTransport::Seek(), etc.) .
+(Depending on the selected transfer protocol, these flow control operations are sent either to the MediaServer or MediaRenderer, but not both).
+The actual transfer of the content is performed directly by the MediaServer and MediaRenderer.
+The content transfer happens independently from the control point and does not involve UPnP itself at all.
+The control point uses UPnP to setup the transfer of the content, but the transfer is performed using a transfer protocol other than UPnP.
 MediaServer devices also allow a control point to create a set of selection criteria to record content via the ScheduledRecording service.
 A control point can also discover recorded content on the MediaServer that was created by such a set of selection criteria.